-“The energy in the capacitor can be sent to either the swing motor or to the generator motor to help the engine accelerate as engine assist,” says Najera.
-“This allows the hybrid to quickly respond to hydraulic power demands using saved energy, thus providing an efficiency advantage over conventional machines.”
+"The energy in the capacitor can be sent to either the swing motor or to the generator motor to help the engine accelerate as engine assist," says Najera.
+"This allows the hybrid to quickly respond to hydraulic power demands.
+This responsiveness gives the hybrid the advantage over a conventional machine."

 Komatsu proprietary machine control logic also contributes to fuel savings.
-“The hybrid has a different approach to engine speed management during operation,” notes Najera.
-“An extremely low engine idle speed helps reduce fuel consumption in between work cycles.
-The engine assist technology helps the engine and hydraulic system quickly reach the necessary speed to match hydraulic demand without delay.
+"The hybrid has a different approach to engine speed management during operation," notes Najera.
+"A low engine speed of 700 rpms helps reduce fuel in between work cycles.
+The electrical engine assist helps the engine and hydraulic system quickly reach the necessary speed to match hydraulic demand.

-“In a conventional machine, such rapid recovery from idle or hydraulic load is not as efficient,” he continues.
-“But with the hybrid system, the engine ramps up to the required engine speed based on the hydraulic demand and other inputs.”
+"In a conventional machine, the engine would lug down to peak torque," he continues.
+"But with the hybrid system, the engine ramps up to the needed engine speed based on the hydraulic demand."

 There are other benefits, such as reduced noise.
-“Due to the engine speed management and electrical engine assist, the engine spends less time at high rpms, making its quieter operation ideal for noise sensitive areas,” says Najera.
-“It is impressive to be near the machine and be able to speak with a normal tone, especially during the swing cycle.”
+"Due to the engine speed management and electrical engine assist, the engine spends less time at high rpms, making its quieter operation ideal for noise sensitive areas," says Najera.
+"It is impressive to be near the machine and be able to speak with a normal tone."

-Unlike many hybrids that are just coming to the market, the Komatsu hybrid excavator has an already proven track record.
-“Worldwide, there are over 700 machines in operation that have logged over a million hours of operation,” Najera points out.
-“Some of the first machines sold now have over 13,000 hours with the original components and continue in operation.”
+Unlike many hybrids that are just coming to the market, the Komatsu hybrid excavator has a proven track record.
+"Worldwide, there are over 700 machines in operation that have logged over a million hours of operation," Najera points out.
+"Some of the first machines sold now have over 13,000 hours with the original components and continue in operation."

 He adds, "The hybrid system was designed with long-term durability in mind.
 The hybrid components utilize a separate cooling circuit.
 This adds to the system's long-term reliability."

 The TB117e offers the same level of performance as the conventional TB017.
-It features a 7-ft. maximum dig depth, a maximum reach of 12 ft.
-5.6 in. and a bucket breakout force of 4,079 lbs. and an operating weight of 3,792 lbs.
+It features a 7-ft. maximum dig depth, 12-ft.
+5.6-in. maximum reach, bucket breakout force of 4,079 lbs. and an operating weight of 3,792 lbs.
 Pilot controls are similar to other excavators.

-“You don’t sacrifice anything,” says Caldwell.
-“What you give up are the emissions, [the need] to refuel it daily and the maintenance associated with the engine.
-Because it is electrically powered, a battery pack and electric motors drive a traditional hydraulic system.
+"You don't really sacrifice anything," says Dave Steger, Takeuchi.
+"What you give up are the emissions; having to refuel it daily; and the maintenance associated with the engine.
+Because it is electric powered, you have a battery pack and electric motors driving a traditional hydraulic system.
 So a mechanic familiar with the hydraulic system would also easily be able to work on this...
 They are very low maintenance, very easy to maintain."

 Clearly, hybrid and electric technologies are quickly becoming a reality.
 While the initial purchase price is typically higher, the long-term prospect for these machines to increase your bottom line is promising.
-This makes it worth watching, especially as fuel prices continue to climb.
+This is one technology to carefully track, especially as fuel prices continue to climb.